Deer Mouse Facts

 Large, sparsely furred ears

 Signs of Deer Mouse Damage

-Droppings, gnaw marks, and urine odors are just a few signs of mice activity.
+Droppings, gnaw marks, and urine odor are just a few signs of mouse activity.

 Droppings are the most commonly encountered evidence of rodent activity.
 Even a small mouse infestation can produce literally thousands of droppings in a short period of time.

 An adult deer mouse typically produces 50 to 75 droppings per day.
 These fecal pellets are usually dark-colored, 1/4 inch in length, and pointed at both ends.

 Evidence of recent gnawing is an excellent sign for determining the presence of mice.
 Besides chewing wires, mice gnaw on plastic items, wood, bags, and corners of cereal boxes.

 Additionally, they will shred paper from books and paper towels for their nests.